 On some packaging, you’ll find a little bunny logo.
 These logos try to tell you that the brand in question is cruelty-free, but not all bunny logos are created equal.
 There are only 3 specific bunnies that you can trust: the Leaping Bunny logo, PETA’s Caring Consumer bunny, and the Choose Cruelty-Free rabbit (see below).
 Any other bunny logo is not an official logo and does not indicate that the company is cruelty-free.
 Proceed with caution, and verify by looking at cruelty-free brands lists!

 5. Don’t forget your essentials.

 Toothpaste, dental floss, and mouthwash are also mostly tested on animals.
 I suggest brands like Tom’s of Maine*, Desert Essence, and Jason for all your oral care needs.
 Deodorant is another product you might take for granted, although a large portion of the deodorants you’ll find in drugstore are tested on animals.
-I highly recommend ditching those and making the switch to an aluminum-free, natural deodorant.
+I highly recommend ditching those and making the switch to an aluminium-free, natural deodorant.
 There’s also laundry detergent and cleaning supplies.
 Some brands to look into are Attitude, Seventh Generation, Method, and Dr. Bronner.

 6. Don’t rely on dupes.